Tommy-CS/RDP-Honeypot-Attack-Lab/README.md

 ## What This Lab Does

 - Deploys a Windows-based honeypot VM publicly exposed to attract malicious RDP activity.
-- Uses PowerShell to extract login events from Event Viewer and enrich logs with geolocation data.
+- Uses PowerShell to extract login events from Event Viewer and tag them with geolocation data from an API.
 - Sends data to Log Analytics Workspace for centralized log management.
 - Visualizes global attack patterns with a custom Sentinel Workbook.
 - Detects suspicious login behaviors using custom KQL queries.